lfr/lfr.github.io/blog/_posts/2020-03-04-these-arent-the-types.md

 1. `string` is too general and accepts things that are not valid for this property
 2. `string` does a poor job at documenting what's valid for this property
-3. `string` being too general means validation and error handling code is going to be necessary through the solution
+3. `string` being too general means validation and error handling code is going to be necessary throughout the solution

 Wait, what?
 They're all still true!